Bootable USB Help and Tools

 Linux Bootable USB Help, tools, tips and additional information regarding the process of booting from a USB flash drive, reformatting, and other general use.

-How to Restore USB drives back to their full capacity, recover lost storage space and reset a USB flash drive back to its original state.
+How to Restore USB drives back to their full capacity, recover lost storage space and reset a flash drive back to its original state.
 This post is for those who used tools like Etcher, Win32Disk Imager or dd to copy ISO to USB, overwriting the partition on a flash drive, and now want to repair USB by reverting back to a single FAT, FAT32, exFAT, or NTFS partition.

 Make a Casper Persistent File from Windows